The Commonplace

 0.09

 Explainability (XAI) tools were integrated with the model and, together with operational quality controls (data-drift monitoring, retraining routines, and usage regulations), increased user trust and improved reproducibility of managerial impact in the pilot.
-Worker Satisfaction positive medium user trust (reported increase) and reproducibility of managerial impact (stability/replicability of decision outcomes)
+Worker Satisfaction positive user trust (reported increase) and reproducibility of managerial impact (stability/replicability of decision outcomes)

 n=1